-$^{^{21}}$ P.L.
-111-377 extended transferability to the Commissioned Corps of the PHS and NOAA, as of August 1, 2011, and September 1, 2011, respectively.

-2009, the effective date of the Post-9/11 GI Bill, did not have the option to transfer benefits.
+Generally, in order to designate to whom qualifying individuals want to transfer benefits, qualifying individuals must be current members of the Armed Forces (active duty or Selected Reserve) or active duty members of the Commissioned Corps of the PHS or NOAA.21 In other words, qualifying individuals who have retired or been separated are generally ineligible to designate a transferee.
+In addition, individuals who retired or were separated before August 1, 2009, the effective date of the Post-9/11 GI Bill, did not have the option to transfer benefits.
 P.L.
-115-48 provides two exceptions allowing transfers for qualifying individuals who are no longer members of the Armed Forces
+115-48 provides two exceptions allowing transfers once qualifying individuals are no longer members of the Armed Forces